Fark-I/Documentations/GitCLI/README.md

 If all is in order continue to step 6, otherwise see the [ Common Errors ](#errors)

+6. Add a .gitignore file.
+For instructions, see [Ignoring Files with .gitignore](#ignore)

-6. Now we will need to track the files from the local directory.
+7. Now we will need to track the files from the local directory.
   !!!
 Warning, if you have any files in the remote repository, first you need to type``git pull``, in order to "download" it, this applies to readme.md files too.

 To track local files you type ``git add .`` - this will track all local files

-7. Next we will need to commit these files by ``git commit -m "your message here"`` (you need the " " after the -m) - this will add a commit message, which will be visible on github.com, it is important for this message to be self-explanatory, brief but containing information necessary to identify what has changed since the last update/message(example: "add trees")
+8. Next we will need to commit these files by ``git commit -m "your message here"`` (you need the " " after the -m) - this will add a commit message, which will be visible on github.com, it is important for this message to be self-explanatory, brief but containing information necessary to identify what has changed since the last update/message(example: "add trees")

-8. When all these steps are done, we need to "upload" to github.com by ``git push -u origin master`` - this commands contents and meaning:
+9. When all these steps are done, we need to "upload" to github.com by ``git push -u origin master`` - this commands contents and meaning:
 - push: "upload"
 - -u: sets the upstream
 - origin: remote